Skip to content

 Configuration ✅

-Message Bus Settings (config/defaults/core.yaml):
+Message Bus Settings (config/defaults/message_bus.yaml):

 host: "localhost"